 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their common shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of approximately US\$12.35 per ADS, representing the difference between an initial public offering price of US\$15.00 per ADS, the midpoint of the estimated initial public offering price range, and our net tangible book value per ADS as of March 31, 2011, after giving effect to the issuance of common shares upon our co-founders' exercise of their vested options, the automatic conversion of our various classes of preferred shares immediately upon the completion of this offering and net proceed to us from this offering and the concurrent private placement.
+As a result, you will experience immediate and substantial dilution of approximately US\$12.35 per ADS, representing the difference between an initial public offering price of US\$15.00 per ADS, the midpoint of the estimated initial public offering price range, and our net tangible book value per ADS as of March 31, 2011, after giving effect to the automatic conversion of our various classes of preferred shares, immediately upon the completion of this offering and net proceed, to us from this offering and the concurrent private placement.
 In addition, you may experience further dilution to the extent that our common shares are issued upon the exercise of share options.